christina-hyman/portfolio/README.md

 ## PROJECTS

+### Amazon Product Sentiment Analysis using VADER and RoBERTa
+**October 2024 - November 2024**
+* Conducted sentiment analysis using Natural Language Processing tools on Amazon product reviews by implementing a data pipeline leveraging the LLM RoBERTa (transformer-based model) and VADER (lexicon-based model)
+* Enhanced model accuracy by 35% by leveraging transfer learning with transformer-based RoBERTa
+* Analyzed strengths and limitations in detecting neutral sentiments, with a focus on precision, recall, and F1-score metrics
+* Derived insights to inform potential refinements in e-commerce review analysis, enabling better customer satisfaction assessments and improved product recommendations
+<p>Check out my <a href="https://github.com/christina-hyman/Amazon_Product_Sentiment_Analysis" target="_blank">Amazon Product Sentiment Analysis Repository</a></p>

 ### Job Postings Data Analysis using SQL and Tableau
 **September 2024 - October 2024**
 * Conducted in-depth analysis of 787686 job postings data from the year 2023 to uncover key trends in hiring for various data-related professions, including Data Scientists, Data Engineers, and Data Analysts